Alta Hiking Trail – South Mountain

-Alta Trail is the third longest hiking trails along South Mountain and it is one of the few trails along the Ma Ha Tuak range, which gives you a different perspective of the surrounding area.
+The Alta hiking trail is the third longest hiking trails along South Mountain.
+In fact, it’s one of the few trails along the Ma Ha Tuak range, that few hikers visit.
+Along this range, you get a different perspective of the surrounding area.

 From this gate you will hike up the paved road for about a half mile before seeing the Alta Trailhead marker on your right hand side.